Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Introduction

 To understand and localize all objects and entities in the visual world has been a foundational problem in computer vision and machine learning.
 This capability unlocks a broad array of compelling applications from self-driving cars to search and recommendation.
 However, existing object detectors typically rely on human-annotated regions and class labels.
 These annotations are costly and unscalable in terms of the number of categories \eg O(1K) and the number of images \eg O(100K).

-The open-vocabulary detection (OVD) task~\citep{Zareian_2021_CVPR} has been introduced to overcome both limitations by pretraining on larger-scale image-text data before finetuning for detection tasks.
-By representing each category as a text embedding rather than a discrete label, open-vocabulary detectors can localize objects based on any user-provided text queries unavailable during training.
-Many techniques such as knowledge distillation~\citep{gu2022openvocabulary,du2022learning}, weak supervision~\citep{zhou2022detecting}, self-training~\citep{zhong2021regionclip,rasheed2022bridging,zhao2022exploiting,huynh2022open}, frozen backbone~\citep{kuo2022fvlm}, detection feature alignment~\citep{arandjelovic2023three}, and better positional embeddings~\citep{rovit} have been proposed.
-Most existing methods assume the pretrained Vision Language Models (VLMs) \eg~\citep{radford2021clip} are given, and focus on recipes to train the entire model or at least the detector heads from scratch using the pretrained backbone~\citep{gu2022openvocabulary,du2022learning,zhong2021regionclip,kuo2022fvlm,rovit,rasheed2022bridging}.
-This tends to result in suboptimal generalization because the detector heads are trained on the limited vocabulary of detection datasets, and only the backbone contains the knowledge of open-vocabulary concepts.
+The open-vocabulary detection (OVD) task~\cite{Zareian_2021_CVPR} has been introduced to overcome both limitations by pretraining on larger-scale image-text data before finetuning for detection tasks.
+In particular, recent open-vocabulary detection approaches are mostly based on Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021clip}, representing each category as a text embedding rather than a discrete label.
+This enables the detectors to localize objects based on any user-provided text queries unavailable during training.